ARM9/bass/doc/basics.md

 ### Nested Scopes

-As you see the keywords `global` and `parent` you might ask 'Why?' since you may expect that they are not needed since you have nested scopes just as in other languages.
-But no, bass up to version 17 do **not** has nested scopes.
-You can access the global, and the parent frame.
-But this is all you got.
-Even thought you can open deeper namespaces than just this.
+The keywords 'global' and 'parent' provide access to the global and the parent frame.
+Bass (up to version 17) does **not** support nest scopes.
+The opening of deeper namespaces is possible, though.

 **Note:**<br/>
 > Bass v18 and above do support nested scopes.

 ### Inline macros
-Macros can also be created without a stack frame by using the `inline` keyword, which will cause any objects created inside of them to appear in the same frame as the macro was invoked in.
+Macros can also be created without a stack frame by using the `inline` keyword which will cause any objects created inside of them to appear in the same frame as the macro was invoked in.
 For example:

 ```as
 inline square(variable value) {